nazmulch11/git/README.md

 # You could get merge conflicts, if you've modified things which were
 # changed since the commit you reset to.
 </pre>

+#You can use git cherry-pick to apply a single commit by itself to your current branch.

+Example:<pre> git cherry-pick d42c389f</pre>